What is a focus group?

 How do focus groups typically work with UserTesting?

-Based on your required demographics, we'll typically recruit up to 10 participants for a text/chat based online focus group or up to five participants for a webcam or voice-based focus group.
+Based on your required demographics, we'll typically recruit up to three groups of five participants for a webcam or voice-based focus group.
 We'll coordinate with participants to schedule them at a specific time and date.

-During a smaller, video-based group, all participants will share their webcams and participate via live voice conversation.
+During these small, video-based sessions, all participants will share their webcams and participate via live voice conversation.
 The final result includes both a video of the session and the transcript of the participants’ conversation, which will all be available in the platform.